-Kovacevic B, Kalaitzakis E, Klausen P, Brink L, Hassan H, Karstensen JG, Vilmann P. EUS-guided through-the-needle microbiopsy of pancreatic cysts: Technical aspects (with video).
+How to cite this article: Kovacevic B, Kalaitzakis E, Klausen P, Brink L, Hassan H, Karstensen JG, Vilmann P. EUS-guided through-the-needle microbiopsy of pancreatic cysts: Technical aspects (with video).
 Endosc Ultrasound 2020;9:220-4

 How to cite this URL: Kovacevic B, Kalaitzakis E, Klausen P, Brink L, Hassan H, Karstensen JG, Vilmann P. EUS-guided through-the-needle microbiopsy of pancreatic cysts: Technical aspects (with video).
 Endosc Ultrasound [serial online] 2020 [cited 2021 Aug 5];9:220-4.
 Available from: http://www.eusjournal.com/text.asp?2020/9/4/220/288212

 Management of pancreatic cystic lesions (PCLs) is challenging and relies on a combination of patient history, cross-sectional imaging and, in selected cases, EUS-FNA of the cyst fluid.
 Some of the PCLs are benign, such as serous cystic neoplasms (SCNs) or pseudocysts, whereas others are considered premalignant (intraductal papillary mucinous neoplasms [IPMNs] and mucinous cystic neoplasms).
 The clinical dilemma consists of correct differentiation between the two types, and, in case of premalignant (mucinous) cysts, determination of optimal timing of surgical resection.
 EUS-guided through-the-needle biopsy (EUS-TTNB) procedure was first described in 2016 and is predominantly used for diagnosing PCLs.
 The forceps is introduced through a 19G FNA needle and has serrated jaws with an opening width of 4.3 mm, allowing for targeted biopsies of the cyst wall under EUS guidance [Figure 1].
 Initial studies reported high technical success (85%–100%) and higher diagnostic yield of TTNBs compared to FNA cytology.,,,,,,,,, However, the technical aspects of the procedure to optimize the diagnostic yield have only been scarcely discussed.
 In the following, we describe our experience with the procedure in more than 150 patients, focusing on the technical aspects.

 Figure 1.
 Microbiopsy forceps protruding through a tip of a 19G EUS-needle with closed (a) and open jaws (b)

 As the technique is relatively new, it has not yet been implemented in the current guidelines on the management of patients with PCLs.
 Although the guidelines recommend further risk stratification by EUS in cysts with worrisome features, there are no clear recommendations on when to perform EUS-FNA.
 Several studies have shown that EUS-FNA can provide additional diagnostic value, especially in small presumed branch duct (BD)-IPMNs without worrisome features., Communication with the pancreatic duct (PD) observed on cross-sectional imaging is pathognomonic for a BD-IPMN [Figure 2]c, whereas a microcystic or “honeycomb” configuration implies an SCN [Figure 2]b.
 However, unilocular or oligocystic lesions without clear connection to the PD [Figure 2]a represent a diagnostic challenge and are, in lack of additional diagnostic methods, usually classified as BD-IPMN.
 We have demonstrated that TTNBs can substantially change the clinical management of PCLs in 12%–19% of the cases, mostly by providing the diagnosis of an SCN in an oligocystic or unilocular cyst and thus leading to discontinuation of follow-up.
 Large cysts (>3 cm) and cysts harboring features such as mural nodules [Figure 2]d, thickened enhanced cyst walls, PD dilation, lymphadenopathy, an elevated serum level of carbohydrate antigen (CA) 19-9, or a rapid rate of cyst growth have an increased risk of malignancy, and EUS-TTNB should be considered in these cases.

 Figure 2.
 An unilocular cyst with no worrisome features is presented in the top left corner (a), whereas the right image (b, yellow arrowhead) showing a microcystic lesion with honeycomb configuration, consistent with a serous cystic neoplasm.
 In another unilocular cyst (c), a clear connection to the pancreatic duct is observed (green arrowhead).
 The finding is consistent with an intraductal papillary mucinous neoplasm.
 Last image (d) shows a cyst with an 8.8-mm large mural nodule (blue arrowhead)

 When performing EUS-TTNB, usual preparation instructions for upper gastrointestinal endoscopy apply.
 The current ESGE guidelines on endoscopy in patients with antiplatelet or anticoagulant therapy should be followed.
 EUS-TTNB is, similar to EUS-FNA, classified as a high-risk endoscopic procedure, and anticoagulant and/or antiplatelet therapy should be paused accordingly.
 The patients should be screened for any signs of bleeding disorders, and we advise against performing the procedure in case of uncorrected thrombocytopenia (platelet count <50 × 109/L) or prolonged prothrombin time (international normalized ratio, INR >2).
 Adequate sedation is essential when performing TTNB, as the procedure requires delicate coordination and precise movements of the needle and the forceps.
 Type of sedation used is scarcely reported in the current literature on EUS-TTNB and ranges from conscious sedation to general anesthesia.
 At our department, we utilize propofol sedation administered by a trained nurse in case of a relatively healthy patient (American Society of Anesthesiologists score I–II and body mass index <35 kg/m2) or by an anesthesiologist in all other cases.

 Technical Aspects of Tissue Sampling

 Following the inspection of the cystic lesion and decision on an indication for biopsy, Doppler examination should be utilized to exclude any large vessels between the echoendoscope and the cystic lesion.
 If possible, the puncture route with the least pancreatic parenchymal tissue interposed between the transducer and the cyst lumen should be chosen; however, this may not always be possible due to interposed vessels or difficult locations.
 After determining the optimal route of puncture, a 19G EUS needle is introduced [Video 1].
 Usually, the microbiopsy forceps may be preloaded in the needle and retracted a few millimeters behind the needle tip, or alternatively, the needle with the stylet is introduced into the cyst, and subsequently, the stylet is exchanged for the microbiopsy forceps.
 The former maneuver will diminish the procedural time and the time the needle is kept within the cyst.
 This is especially important when puncturing lesions from the duodenum, as the needle shaft becomes slightly bent when the echoendoscope is fully flexed.
 This can prevent successful passage of the forceps through the needle, due to its stiffness.
 To prevent this, we recommend preloading the forceps before insertion of the needle.
 However, the problem remains when the forceps has to be reintroduced to obtain a second or a third biopsy.
 In this case, slight repetitive, gentle opening and closing of the forceps during introduction through the needle reduces the friction and can help overcome this problem.
 Following successful puncture of the lesion, targeted biopsies should be attempted in case of mural nodules of thickening of the septations or the cyst wall.
 EUS-TTNB is associated with a high overall technical success rate as reported in several studies.,,,,,,,,, In our experience, failures in targeting the cyst lumen with the needle particularly occur in case of small cysts and in lesions located deep in the uncinate process.
 In the latter case, a more flexible nitinol needle may be utilized.